 Streaming through Chromecast, AirPlay, etc. on a Roku TV

 If the idea of adding an unverified third-party app to your Roku TV gives you pause, rest assured that it is not your only option.
 While Roku is also an operating system for televisions, additional streaming services like Chromecast and AirPlay still function just fine once they are plugged in via HDMI or the AirPlay feature is enabled.

-- Tap the Cast icon at the top of the app or the AirPlay button, and a new window will pop up asking which television you wish to stream to.
+- Tap the Cast icon or the AirPlay button, and a new window will pop up asking which television you wish to stream to.

 - Make your selection and start streaming.

 Some Android devices (smartphone and tablet) will utilize the “Smart View” feature to cast to a Roku television or device.
 This can be found similarly to Apple’s Control Center by flicking down at the top of the screen to bring up your menu options.
 You can also stream Twitch using third-party live streaming apps.

 1. Will Roku ever remove the Twoku app?

 The best option would be for Roku to one day restore the official Twitch app, but that doesn’t look like it’s going to happen anytime soon.
 However, it’s very unlikely, as Amazon owns Twitch, and Roku and Amazon’s Fire TV are direct competitors.
 There is always a chance that Twoku will be removed, but if so, there is a good chance a new Twitch option would immediately pop up.

 2. Does Twoku provide the same feature set as the official Twitch app?

 No, Twoku is more about watching than anything else, as it limits the level of engagement you will have with creators.
 It’s unfortunate, but as a workaround, Twitch works well enough to still enjoy all of your favorite streamers, creators and gamers on the biggest screen in your home.